 What's the origin of the phrase 'Neither here nor there'?

-This is a 16th century phrase and is first recorded in Arthur Golding's translation of The sermons of J. Calvin upon Deuteronomie, 1583:
+This 16th century phrase is often wrongly attributed to William Shakespeare.
+The first use of it in print that I know of is in Arthur Golding's translation of The sermons of J. Calvin upon Deuteronomie, 1583:

 "True it is that our so dooing is neither here nor there (as they say) in respect of God."